abalone1/Image.slicer/README.md

 # Image.slicer
-Slice images/labels with overlapping and in different scales
+Slice images/labels with overlapping and in different scales Predict (with fastai) and merge the sliced images to full size

 ### Feature
 - Preprocess of high resolution imagery and label data for use in Semantic Segmentation tasks (Deep Learning)